-Shortly after 10 p.m. on April 14, 1865, while attending a special performance of the comedy, Our American Cousin, at Ford’s Theatre in Washington D.C., President Abraham Lincoln was fatally shot.
-Accompanying him at Ford’s Theater that night were his wife, Mary Todd Lincoln, a 28-year-old officer named Major Henry R. Rathbone, and Rathbone’s fiancée, Clara Harris.
+Shortly after 10 p.m. on April 14, 1865, while attending a special performance of the comedy, Our American Cousin at Ford’s Theatre in Washington D.C., President Abraham Lincoln was fatally shot.
+That night, his wife, Mary Todd Lincoln, accompanied him at Ford’s Theater, a 28-year-old officer named Major Henry R. Rathbone and Rathbone’s fiancée, Clara Harris.
 After the play was in progress, a figure with a drawn derringer pistol stepped into the presidential box, aimed, and fired.
 As President Lincoln slumped forward in his seat, John Wilkes Booth dropped the pistol and waved a dagger.
-Major Rathbone lunged at him, slashed his arm and forced the killer to the railing.
-Booth then leapt from the balcony and caught the spur of his left boot on a flag draped over the rail, and shattered a bone in his leg on landing.
+Major Rathbone lunged at him, slashed his arm, and forced the killer to the railing.
+Booth then leaped from the balcony, caught the spur of his left boot on a flag draped over the rail, and shattered a bone in his leg on landing.
 Though injured, he escaped through the back door and disappeared into the night on horseback.
 A doctor in the audience immediately went upstairs to the box.
-The bullet had entered through Lincoln’s left ear and lodged behind his right eye.
+The bullet had entered Lincoln’s left ear and lodged behind his right eye.
 He was paralyzed and barely breathing.
 Lincoln was then carried across the street to Petersen’s Boarding House.
-Despite his best efforts, the doctors’ attempt to save the president failed and nine hours later at 7:22 am on April 15th, Lincoln died.
+Despite his best efforts, the doctors’ attempt to save the president failed, and nine hours later, Lincoln died at 7:22 am on April 15.

-Paine escaped into the night, believing his deed complete.
+Paine escaped into the night, believing his deed was complete.
 However, a metal surgical collar saved Seward from certain death.
-The Secretary lived another seven years, during which he retained his seat with the Johnson administration, and purchased Alaska from Russia in 1867.
+The Secretary lived another seven years, retained his seat with the Johnson administration, and purchased Alaska from Russia in 1867.

 There were at least four conspirators in addition to Booth involved in the mayhem.
-Booth was shot and captured while hiding in a barn near Bowling Green, Virginia and died later the same day, April 26, 1865.
+Booth was shot and captured while hiding in a barn near Bowling Green, Virginia, and died on April 26, 1865.
 Four co-conspirators, Lewis Paine, George Atzerodt, David Herold, and Mary Surratt, were hanged at the gallows of the Old Penitentiary, on the site of present-day Fort McNair, on July 7, 1865.

 Lincoln was the first president assassinated in U.S. history.
 Why did Booth do it?
 He thought it would aid the South, which had just surrendered to Federal forces.
 It had nearly the opposite effect, ending Lincoln’s plans for a rather generous peace.